This post was reviewed and updated on July 8, 2020

 The longer your repayment term, the lower your monthly payment.
 However, a longer term also means more interest can accrue, which increases your overall cost of financing.
 Some lending institutions may allow you to repay a loan early without paying a prepayment fee, but longer-term loans could still have higher interest rates.

 Opening and running a dental office can be a capital-intensive process.
 It can take several hundred thousand dollars to get started, in addition to the student loans you took on to become a dentist.
 However, many dentists are able to build a practice, repay all their debt, and build significant wealth over their lifetime.

-When you’re looking for funding, having the right team can be important.
+When you’re looking for dental practice financing, having the right team can be important.
 You may want to hire an accountant and financial planner who has experience with dentists in your area, and find a lender that can act as a partner (although, don’t forget their bias).
 You can also reach out to other dentists or classmates and ask about their experience with different lenders.

-Also, try to match the type of financing to your need.
-“Dentists are strapped for time; it’s hard for them to get out of the office during regular business hours,” says Raus.
-“We also find that they need to get their financing fast, especially if they’re using the money to purchase new equipment.”
+Also, try to match the financing option you choose to your need.
+“Dentists are strapped for time; it’s hard for them to get out of the office during regular business hours,” says Raus, “We also find that they need to get their financing fast, especially if they’re using the money to purchase new equipment.”

 A bank loan may be best for a large project, but it can take weeks or months to get approved.
 Online lenders can offer quick and easy financing for smaller projects or when you need working capital.
 Planning ahead can ensure that you get the money you need when you need it, at the best rate possible.